513: The Brain That Wouldn't Die

 The Ropers: the final episode.

-Helen and Stanley Roper (Audra Lindley and Norman Fell) were the suspicious landlords in the TV sitcom Three’s Company.
-In 1979 the Ropers got their own TV series, but it only lasted one season.
+Helen and Stanley Roper (Audra Lindley and Norman Fell) were the suspicious landlords on the TV sitcom Three’s Company.
+In 1979 the Ropers got their own TV series, which ran for two seasons.

 “I’ll be right back.”
 With a Milwaukee Sawzall.